cwarden45/DTC_Scripts/All_of_Us/README.md

 Also, I believe this is the same as [my separately ordered Color results](https://github.com/cwarden45/DTC_Scripts/blob/master/Color/Ancestry.PNG).
 In terms of the broad ancestry, this is OK.
 However, that is based upon low coverage sequecning data, which I have other concerns about.
 So, I hope some of the other parts of the Color reports are not used (and I have other notes [here](https://github.com/cwarden45/DTC_Scripts/tree/master/Color)).

+If raw data was not provided, then I would say that is a problem.
+However, my understanding is that a portal to download your raw data is in development.

-However, given that these results were free, I think that this is good.
+So, overall, given that these results were free, I think that this is good!

 ## Traits